grkworks/firebase-js-sdk/docs-devsite/ai.segment.md

 ## Segment.startIndex

-Start index in the given part, measured in bytes.
-Offset from the start of the part, inclusive starting at 0.
+The zero-based start index of the segment within the specified `Part`<!-- -->, measured in UTF-8 bytes.
+This offset is inclusive, starting from 0 at the beginning of the part's content (e.g., `Part.text`<!-- -->).

 <b>Signature:</b>